Issue 196 January 2018

+Happy New Year!
 Welcome to Soltalk!
 The digital version of your favourite magazine, covering Nerja and the surrounding area.
-December’s issue is packed full of useful information including local and regional news, a festive ‘What’s On’ guide with inspiration on things to do this month, plus puzzles & prizes, book reviews, sport and much much more!
+January’s issue is packed full of useful information including local and regional news, a ‘What’s On’ guide with inspiration on things to do in the new year, plus puzzles & prizes, book reviews, sport and much much more!

 No part of the Soltalk website may be used or reproduced without prior written consent.
 The publisher accepts no responsibility for any claims made in advertisements, information provided by our contributors, or the content of external websites.

 Please link to this site using the URL www.soltalk.com.

 Happy New Year to you all and welcome to the January edition of Soltalk, we hope you had a fantastic Christmas, now we just have Three Kings Day to look forward to before we are all eagerly awaiting Easter…

 In case you are new to Spain, Three Kings Day, which falls on January 6 every year, is to Spanish children what Christmas Day is to British ones.
 Ie the Kings are the ones that bring the presents, even though confusingly they also have Papa Noel throwing sweets at them just before Christmas!
 Nothing like getting the best of both worlds.

 Much like children from elsewhere in the world waiting for Father Christmas on Christmas Eve night, in Spain on the night of January 5, children leave their shoes by the door with hopes that the three kings will leave them gifts in their shoes when they wake the following morning.